CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unicast aspath replace-peer-as</h>

-Configures BGP to replace the AS path in an outgoing update that contains the ASN of the peer with the ASN of the local system.
+Configures BGP to replace the AS path in an outgoing update that contains the ASN of the neighbor with the ASN of the local system.

 ### Command Syntax